wp-plugins/contact-form-manager/readme.txt

 = 8.
 I want to use contact form in my language, not in English.
 How can I do that ? =

-Please check the first part of our user guide for changing language details.
+For changing language, please check the [how-to-change-the-language-in-contact-form-manager](http://docs.xyzscripts.com/contact-form-manager/how-to-change-the-language-in-contact-form-manager/ "Contact Form Manager Documentation - Changing Language") section in our docs.

 = 9.
 CAPTCHA does not work =